Matthew 8

 [19] One scribe came and said to Him, Teacher, I will follow Thee wherever Thou might go.

-Comments Matthew 8:19 The Lord Jesus' true home is not on earth but in the heavens.
-Following the Lord Jesus means to build treasures in heaven, not on earth.
-Our reasons to follow the Lord Jesus must be set right in our hearts (See also Luke 9:58).
+Comments Matthew 8:19 The Lord Jesus’ true home is not on earth; it is in heaven.
+Following Jesus means to build treasures in heaven, not on earth.
+Our reasons for following the Lord Jesus have to be set right (properly) into our hearts.
+(See also Luke 9:58).

 [20] And Jesus says to him, The foxes have dens, and the birds of the heaven nests; but the Son of Man has not where to lay His head.